relateddigital/visilabs-android/README.md

 - Please do not forget to link visilabs module adding  ```   implementation project(path: ':visilabs-android') ```to your build.gradle

-Also you can check  [Visilabs Demo Application- Support Library ](https://github.com/relateddigital/visilabs-android-sdk/releases/tag/3.0.3-supportlib) for demo purpose.
+Also you can check  [Visilabs Demo Application - (Support Library) ](https://github.com/relateddigital/visilabs-android-sdk/releases/tag/3.0.3-supportlib) for demo purpose.
 You can use its module too.

 ### Using the SDK